Getting Started

 git@github.com:styrene-lab/codex-demo-vault.git - Branch:

-main - Codex clones the repo, indexes everything, and opens the vault
+main - Codex clones the repo, indexes everything, and opens the notebook

 .codex/